 Budgets are intended to keep your expenses lower than your income, the difference being the portion you can save for short- and long-term security.
 However, many people, being dependent on a regular payroll check, can rarely affect their incomes in the short-term.

 For budget purposes, presume your income for the coming year will be similar – within 2% – of last year, the only exceptions being a promotion, raise, or bonus you’re certain will happen.
 If good fortune occurs and you suddenly reap a windfall, the excess income will be a safety factor if you are unable to cut your expenses as quickly as anticipated.
-Consider implementing money-saving tactics such as using coupons, buying second-hand, and cooking at home instead of dining out.
+Consider implementing money-saving tactics such as using coupons (or an alternative like Ibotta), buying second-hand, and cooking at home instead of dining out.

 2. Look at the Big Picture